OpenDiablo2/OpenDiablo2/README.md

 ### Linux

 There are several dependencies which need to be installed additionally.
-To install them you can use `run.sh` in the project root folder - this script takes care of the installation for you.
+To install them you can use `./run.sh` in the project root folder - this script takes care of the installation for you.

 ## Contributing